-PPB 103 Professional Practice and Business
+PPB 103A Professional Practice and Business I

-This course will provide students an opportunity to examine career goals.
-Students will assess types of massage business and marketing approaches, including practical development of marketing tools, massage-related business card, and brochure.
-Students will learn important aspects of planning and organizing a massage business-including business structure, forms, CPT codes, billing, and creating a business plan.
-Additional business practices are covered during clinic courses.
+This course will provide students an opportunity to explore career and life goals as well as hone communication skills.
+Students will assess different types of massage businesses and marketing approaches.
+This course also includes practical development of a resume, marketing tools, massage-related business card and brochure.